JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 ## March 2021 ##

 1. Eart makes an amazing headless for $299 that looks beautiful and is blue and I love it.
-2. Headless: Kiesel, NK, Eart, other obvious ones (ibanez, steinberger), Agile, Aguda, Strandberg boden,
+2. Headless: Kiesel, NK, Eart, other obvious ones (ibanez, steinberger), Agile, Aguda, Strandberg boden, ormsby goliath
-3. Lightweight: Harmony Rebel Flame, Musicman Majesty,